kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 To tackle the backwards compatibility problem, this KEP proposes the following release process.

 Begin with validating webhook only enforcement.
 The webhook will perform the following validation
-- one release with ratcheting validation (via webhook) and controller removal of invalid objects
+- one release with ratcheting validation using the webhook server
    - webhook is strict on create
    - webhook is strict on updates where the existing object passes strict validation
    - webhook is relaxed on updates where the existing object fails strict validation (allows finalizer removal, status update, deletion, etc)
  - some reconciliation process in volume snapshot controller (this is the hard part) that ensures invalid data is fixed or removed

-Once we are sure no invalid data is persisted, can switch to CRD schema-enforced validation with validating webhooks for immutability in a subsequent release.
+Once we are sure no invalid data is persisted, we can switch to CRD schema-enforced validation with validating webhooks for immutability in a subsequent release.

 We are unsure of the specifics of the reconciliation process in which the controller will remove or fix invalid objects.